apache/skywalking/docs/en/setup/backend/endpoint-grouping-rules.md

 3. If the paths have the same number of variables, match the longest path, and the vars are considered to be `1`.
    Eg. `/products/abc/{var1} and products/{var12345}/ef`, endpoint name `/products/abc/ef` will match the first one, because `length("abc") = 3` is larger than `length("ef") = 2`.
 ### Examples
-If we have an OpenAPI definition doc `productAPI-v2.yaml` like this:
+If we have an OpenAPI definition doc `productAPI-v2.yaml` in directory `serviceB` like this:
 ```yaml

 openapi: 3.0.0